 If there is standing water in your yard over your septic system, it's a good idea to get an inspector over there to check it out.
 Make sure to keep yourself and your animals away from the water, as it could be toxic.

 If you are experiencing a high level of plumbing backups, it's a sign that something is wrong with your septic system.
 It could be something as easy as a tiny repair, or as extensive as a tank replacement.
 Either way, you need an inspector to figure that out.

-If your grass is greener over your septic area than it is in other parts of your yard, it’s time to check your septic system.
-When a septic system begins to fail, it puts more water out into the ground which can enrich your plant life, but be dangerous for people.
+If your grass is greener over your septic area than it is in other parts of your yard, it's time to check your septic system.
+When a septic system begins to fail, it puts more water out into the ground which can enrich your plant life but can be dangerous for people.

 Results of an Inspection